Arnav-lunatic/LunaSplash/README.md

-# SplashSCreen
+# Splash Screen
-It's a splash screen for linux distro with Kde.
+It's a splash screen for linux distro with KDE plasma.
+Copy and Paste this file in /home/${user}/.local/share/plasma/look-and-feel/